Newbury Racecourse: History

 National Hunt racing followed shortly after Flat racing and in 1906, nine days racing were planned for Newbury – six on the Flat and three over Jumps.
 The course has been home to both Flat and Jump racing ever since, and celebrated its centenary in 2005.

 During the First World War, the racecourse was used as a prisoner-of-war camp for German prisoners.
+Reports of unpleasant conditions at the camp - reported in German newspapers - led to its closure in early 1915.

 During the Second World War, Newbury was occupied by the American Army.
 The turf was covered with twenty-two miles of sidings, which necessitated fresh grass being laid for the whole course.
 Racing resumed in April 1949, but until the early 1950s the straight course was restricted to six furlongs, rather than a mile.

 Sir Peter O'Sullevan's last broadcast commentary took place in November 1997 at Newbury, on the Hennessey Gold Cup, won by Suny Bay.

+In 2012, a programme of improvement to racecourse facilities was announced to be funded by developing land for housing in partnership with David Wilson Homes, a part of Barrett Developments.
+The first blocks of apartments at the western perimeter of the racecourse were completed in 2015.

 Elizabeth II was a regular attendee of race meetings at Newbury, most notably in 2012, when she celebrated her 86th birthday there.

 In September 2020 it was reported that, due to the COVID-19 pandemic, Newbury Racecourse had experienced a 68% loss of turnover for the first 6 months of 2020.

 In January 2021 a COVID-19 vaccination centre was established at Newbury Racecourse.